parttimehacker/whomodel/README.md

 - Provide general information about your project here.
   - This is one of six classes used in my home automation system (**DIYHA**).
 I've used OOP and MVC concepts in my DIYHA system.
 - What problem does it (intend to) solve?
-  - I wanted to isolate the django rest_framework code into a single class.
-The main python application only uses PUT requests to update information.
+  - I wanted to isolate the who server identification status into a single class.
+The main python application subscribes to a **diy/system/who** topic and responds by turning on or off who messages.
 - What is the purpose of your project?
   - My home automation system contains environment sensors, motion sensors, LED clocks, light switches, emergency sirens, a django web server, interfaces to Adafruit.io and a mosquitto MQTT broker.
 - Why did you undertake it?